facebookarchive/hack-langspec/spec/04-basic-concepts.md

 value assignment with complex left-hand side expressions, and byRef assignment with complex expressions on the left- or right-hand side.

-Value assignment and byRef assignment are core to the PHP language, and many other operations in this specification are described in terms of value assignment and byRef assignment.
+Value assignment and byRef assignment are core to HHVM, the Engine which supports the  PHP and Hack languages.
+Many other operations in the PHP and Hack specification are described in terms of value assignment.
+On the other hand, byRef assignment is used only by PHP, not by Hack.
+However, a discussion of such assignment has been retained here for historical reference.

 ####Value Assignment of Scalar Types to a Local Variable
 Value assignment is the primary means by which the programmer can create